thomas-north/fpl/README.md

 # fpl
-A neural network to play FPL
+A neural network to play FPL.
+Data collected from FPL and Understat using resources developed by https://github.com/vaastav/Fantasy-Premier-League.

 # usage